wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.5.8 =
+- Added a new function to logout the user from the swpm system if the corresponding wp user session is logged out.

 = 3.5.7 =
 - Added updated German translation file.
 - Fixed a permissions check bug (thanks to Neb).